-Even where the law does not specifically recognize a right to patient privacy, the medical profession has.
-The Hippocratic Oath declares "Whatever, in connection with my profession, or not in connection with it, I may see or hear in the lives of men which ought not be spoken abroad I will not divulge as reckoning that all should be kept."
-Further, the American Medical Association's Principles of Medical Ethics state "A physician may not reveal the confidence entrusted to him in the course of medical attendance, or the deficiencies he may observe in the character of patients, unless he is required to do so by law or unless it becomes necessary in order to protect the welfare of the individual or of the community."
-13
+The medical profession recognizes the ethical necessity of patient privacy.
+The Hippocratic Oath declares, "Whatever, in connection with my profession, or not in connection with it, I may see or hear in the lives of men which ought not be spoken abroad I will not divulge as reckoning that all should be kept."
+Further, the American Medical Association's Report of the Council On Ethical and Judicial Affairs addresses e-mail as follows: "When using e-mail communication, physicians hold the same ethical responsibilities to their patients as they do during other encounters."
+17